 Brandon Clifford is the director and co-founder of Matter Design.
 He is also an assistant professor at the Massachusetts Institute of Technology.
 Brandon received his Master of Architecture from Princeton University and his Bachelor of Science in Architecture from Georgia Tech.
 He was the LeFevre Fellow at The Ohio State University Knowlton School of Architecture.
-Brandon is a designer and researcher who has received recognition with prizes such as the American Academy in Rome Prize Fellowship in Architecture, theSOM Prize, the Design Biennial Boston Award, and the Architectural League Prize for Young Architects & Designers.
+Brandon is a designer and researcher who has received recognition with prizes such as the American Academy in Rome Prize, a TED Fellowship, the SOM Prize, the Design Biennial Boston Award, and the Architectural League Prize for Young Architects & Designers.
 His most recent authored work ‘The Cannibal’s Cookbook’ demonstrates his dedication to bringing ancient knowledge into contemporary practice with theatrical captivation.
 His work at Matter Design is focused on advancing architectural research through spectacle and mysticism.
 He is best known for captivating new ideas by critically evaluating ancient ways of thinking and experimenting with their value today.
 This work ranges from an award-winning play structure for kids to megalithic sculptures that come to life to perform tasks.
 Brandon is dedicated to re-imagining the role of the architect.
 His speculative work continues to provoke new directions for design in the digital era.